 To answer this question, we will consider the best known of all historical Tarot versions, the Tarot of Marseille.
 In fact, the Italian Tarot was specially made for the Italian aristocracy.
-From every deck, there existed only one single hand painted version.
-This aristocracy was well educated and they were very well aware of the classic writings of Plato.
-The Tarot of Marseille on the contrary was a printed deck, with as target anyone loving card playing.
-In order to make the principles of the Tarot accessible to less educated people, simplifications where necessary.
-And together with the simplifications at the same time some some clearer symbolism appeared on the cards, certainly to reinforce the ideas behind the cards.
+From every deck, there existed only one single hand-painted version.
+This aristocracy was well-educated, and they were very well aware of the classic writings of Plato.
+The Tarot of Marseille, on the contrary, was a printed deck, with as target anyone loving card playing.
+To make the principles of the Tarot accessible to less educated people, simplifications where necessary.
+And together with the simplifications at the same time some clearer symbolism appeared on the cards, certainly to reinforce the ideas behind the cards.

-So the very difficult task was to translate the hand painted Italian Tarot, based on classical theories that few people knew, to understandable images for less educated people.
+The most difficult task was to translate the hand-painted Italian Trionfi structure, based on classical theories that few people knew, to understandable images for less educated people.
 While making little changes to the 22 images of the Trumps, links to classical writings had to be avoided, to give more understandable symbols related to daily life.
 The Roman Catholic Religion had to replace the classic philosophy.
-With these terms of reference, the Italian aristocratic Trionfi decks evolved to printed Tarocchi decks and later to the Tarot of Marseille.
+With these terms of reference, the Italian aristocratic Trionfi decks evolved to printed Tarocchi decks, and later to the Tarot of Marseille.

 The order of the trumps on the Tarot of Marseille does not at all correspond with the order as we have seen on the original deck made in Ferrara.
-The key of the order that is used here is every third card.
+The key to the order that is used here is every third card.
 Because the trumps start with number 0, these numbers are 2, 5, 8, 11, 14, 17 and 20.
-Every one of these cards represents directly or indirectly on of the seven Virtues.
+Every one of these cards represents directly or indirectly one of the seven Virtues:

 My conclusion is that the cards numbered 2 and 5 represent the theological Virtues Faith and Hope.

 Revelation 22:16 - I Jesus have sent mine angel to testify unto you these things in the churches.